Breed: Thoroughbred

 Link to videos: https://www.youtube.com/playlist?list=PLt-dzmhstvn1Pg6Yt1DQfov4QLJCKqgdO

 Fenwick- 7yr 16.3 h gelding sired by Curlin out of a Malibu Moon mare https://www.pedigreequery.com/fenwick5 He had 29 starts for 117k running on the flat and over fences.
 He even ran in the Preakness finishing last but hey he still ran in the Preakness which is very cool to me!
 He just didn't quite have the finish for steeplechasing so they chose to retire him.
 He last raced in January of 2026.
+Sound, no vices and no injuries minus the minimal scar from his fence incident.

 In April of 2025 he sliced his right front in fencing requiring quite the stitch job which has resulted in a thicker profile to that ankle but it is cosmetic.
 The joint was flushed and xrays were good at that time.